teddypudgy/zktls/prd.md

 Create an autonomous AI agent that effectively promotes and educates about zkTLS technology through Twitter, making complex cryptographic concepts accessible to both technical and non-technical audiences.

 ### 1.2 Core Values
-- Technical Accuracy
+- Technical Accuracy: Ensure all information about zkTLS is precise and reliable
-- Educational Impact
+- Educational Impact: Make complex cryptography concepts understandable
-- Engaging Communication
+- Engaging Communication: Present technical content in an interesting way
-- Community Building
+- Community Building: Foster a community of zkTLS enthusiasts and developers
-- Innovation Promotion
+- Innovation Promotion: Showcase zkTLS's innovative approach to privacy and security

 ## 2. Agent Identity & Personality